section-engineering-education/engineering-education/articles/hapi-vs-koa-vs-express/index.md

 5. Scalability.

 ### Summary
 In this article we have done a comparison of the three major Node.js frameworks.
 We have gone through their histories, popularity, advantages and disadvantages, performance and created a server with each.

-With that, a developers can now choose the framework which best satisfies his/her needs for their application.
+With that, a developer can now choose the framework which best satisfies his/her needs for their application.